 Additional Features

-- Reflective Strips: Essential for visibility during low-light workouts, especially if you’re walking or running outdoors.
+- Reflective Strips: Important for visibility during outdoor workouts in low-light conditions.

 Weighted Vest Comparison for Bone Density